 This tutorial can be downloaded link.

-In this tutorial, we show how the full diagonalization of effective Hamiltonian in QDET enables a detailed analysis of the excited states of the defect.
+In this tutorial, we show how the full diagonalization of the QDET effective Hamiltonian enables a detailed analysis of the excited states of the defect.

 As we focus on the analysis in this tutorial, we download the input and output files from the QDET calculation.
 For more details about how to perform the underlying QDET calculations, see Basic Tutorial 5.